NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 Currently the tests are limited to a proof of concept in which Krill is configured as both a CA and TA and then we test that ROAs output by various RP tools connected to Krill are the same as those reported by Krill itself.
 The intention is to build out a set of useful end-to-end tests using this framework as a base.

 View [E2E Test Framework logs for recent Krill commits](https://github.com/nlnetlabs/krill/actions).

+For details on which RPs are tested against Krill see the [RP details](#rp-details) section below.

 ### Why is it based on Docker in the cloud?